 The Assessment Institute in Indianapolis is the nation’s oldest and largest higher education event of its type, offering 1,000 participants more than 200 educational sessions, and is designed to provide opportunities for:

 - individuals and campus teams new to outcomes assessment to acquire fundamental knowledge about the field

 - individuals who have worked as leaders in outcomes assessment to share and extend their knowledge and skills

 - those interested in outcomes assessment at any level or in any collegiate context to establish networks that serve as sources of support and expertise beyond the dates of the Institute

 How to plan your Institute experience

 The Institute is designed to introduce you to good practice and innovations in assessment that you can use in your own setting.
 Plenary events are presented by national assessment leaders.
 Concurrent sessions provide a more in-depth perspective on specific topics.
 A poster session will present details about instruments or techniques.
 In addition, make some time for networking and enjoying the city of Indianapolis!

 What you´ll learn at the Institute

 Who should attend the Assessment Institute

 Faculty, student affairs professionals, and administrators who have an interest in or responsibility for assessment should attend.
 Maximize the benefit of the Institute for your institution by bringing a campus team.

 What to Expect at the Institute

-- Concurrent Sessions - Concurrent 60- and 20-minute interactive sessions, offered on Monday, Tuesday, and Wednesday, will provide access to experts in all the tracks listed above plus topics on Accreditation, Assessment in General Education, Assessment in All Major Fields, Assessment Methods, Assessment in Community Colleges, Assessment in Online Courses and Programs, Competency-Based Education and Assessment, Emerging Trends in Assessment, Institution-Wide Data Collection/Use, Leadership in Assessment, and Use of Technologies in Assessment.
+- Concurrent Sessions - Concurrent 60- and 20-minute interactive sessions, offered on Monday, Tuesday, and Wednesday, will provide access to experts in all the tracks listed above plus topics on Accreditation, Assessment in Online Courses and Programs, Assessment Methods, Campus Business Operations and Services, Community Colleges, Competency-Based Education and Assessment, Emerging Trends in Assessment, ePortfolios, General Education, Institution-Wide Data Collection/Use, Leadership in Assessment, Major Fields, and Use of Technologies in Assessment.